RETURNED FROM THE BRINK OF EXTINCTION

 The most common of the two species nesting here is the loggerhead.
-Thousands of tagging hours over the past 52 years has shown that loggerheads nesting in Maputaland range through some fifteen million square kilometres of the western Indian and south Atlantic Oceans.
-It is now known that they are long-lived, perhaps surviving as long as 80 to 100 years, and that they nest many times each year laying over 400 eggs per season.
+Over the past 52 years, thousands of tagging hours have shown that loggerheads nesting in Maputaland range through some fifteen million square kilometres of the western Indian and south Atlantic Oceans.
+It is now known that they are long-lived, perhaps surviving as long as 80 to 100 years and that they nest many times each year laying over 400 eggs per season.
 They are capable of repeated visits over a time span of 37 years, varying the intervals between nesting seasons according to their ability to withstand, and recover from, the heavy physiological strain of a nesting event.

 Populations rose from barely 200 to more than 1,000 loggerheads